evnmrk/evnmrk.xyz/src/content/posts/htb-boardlight/index.md

 www-data@boardlight:~/html/crm.board.htb/htdocs/public/website$
 ```

-Now I have to look around.
+Now I have to find a way to gain more privileges, likely through logging in as a different user.

 In the `/html/crm.board.htb/htdocs/conf` directory, there are plaintext credentials for the dolibarr database: